Review and road test of the Ford Fiesta Active

 FORD GETS CROSS AND ACTIVE

 If you need a supermini but would like a crossover, Ford's Fiesta Active might well suit.
-Jonathan Crouch takes a look.
+Jonathan Crouch takes a look at the improved version.

 Ten Second Review of the Ford Fiesta Active